Dazed and Confused (film): Shooting

 Linklater's improvisational and experimental directing style caused concern with studio officials, as did the ability of many members of his Slacker crew.
 Lee Daniel was almost fired after the rushes of the day, deemed unusable, were shown.
 The atmosphere on set was characterized by mutual animosity between the Slacker crew, the studio crew, and the executives.
 Linklater would tell the actors that it was "us against them", which first assistant director John Cameron noted mirrored the plot of the film.

+Bedichek Middle School stood in for fictional Robert E. Lee High School.

 Universal encouraged Linklater to add nudity to the film.
 According to Jacks, the studio "really wanted more sex.
 Their point was, if we were gonna get an R rating, why not get it for sex?
 They weren't saying don't have language and drugs, but it was like, we might as well have sex, too."
 Linklater recalls Universal chairman Tom Pollock telling Don Phillips to "get me some tits in this movie".
 To attempt to secure an extra 500,000 dollars, Linklater wrote in a scene in which Mike, Tony, and Cynthia are flashed by a woman while cruising around, which he later removed.
 Linklater was initially to have a cameo in which he would have made out with actress Autumn Barr, but he dropped out due to not having time to film it.

 Bedichek Middle School in Austin was the location for the film's fictional Robert E. Lee High School.
 At the same time, Everette L. Williams Elementary, which is located near Georgetown, stood in for Williams Middle School.
 The scene in which the freshman girls are hazed was shot in a hot parking lot, with many actors and extras lacking sunscreen.
 The prop crew could not find an acceptable substitute for the condiments to be poured on the girls, so real mustard and ketchup were used.
 Posey improvised many of her lines in the scene as Darla.
 Posey revealed that the line "wipe that face off your head!" came from a mistranslation of the play In the Jungle of Cities.
 According to actor Jeremy Fox, Affleck and Cole Hauser both hurt Fox when filming his paddling scene, leading to complaints from Fox's mother.
 The scene in which Mitch throws a bowling ball out of a car was filmed in a neighborhood south of Austin.
 Wiley Wiggins surprised the cast and crew by throwing the ball out on the first take, letting it crash into trash cans and lawns as it rolled down a hill.
 Wiggins lied to Linklater about his baseball abilities, leading to the hiring of a stunt double to pitch in the movie.
 While filming, Posey and Adams wrote additional scenes, including the entirety of the scene in which the character Shavonne says "she called you a bitch and you a slut", for their characters, as many scenes with female characters had been cut or whittled down.